WPBeginner

 The most important part is to really love what you do.

-When I first started WPBeginner (almost a decade ago), it didn’t make much money.
+When I first started WPBeginner (over a decade ago), it didn’t make much money.
 I simply enjoyed helping people do more with WordPress.

 Our goal at WPBeginner is to provide cutting-edge helpful WordPress tutorials that are easy to understand for small businesses, bloggers, and non-techy WordPress website owners.